-Classifications of major river basins, 38 M.R.S. § 467(9)(B)(4) classifies Mile Brook as a Class B waterway.
-Standards for classification of fresh surface waters, 38 M.R.S. § 465(3) describes the standards for Class B waters.
+Classifications of major river basins, 38 M.R.S. § 467(7)(F)(6) classifies the "Passadumkeag River and its tributaries-Class A" at the point of discharge, as a Class A waterway.
+Standards for classification of fresh surface waters, 38 M.R.S. § 465(2) describes the standards for Class A waters.